Kattis/problem-package-format/spec/2023-07-draft/problem_package_format.md

 to open them for reading.
 The directory pointed to by feedback\_dir must also exist.

-### Reporting a judgment
+### Reporting a judgement

-A validator program is required to report its judgment by exiting with specific exit codes:
+A validator program is required to report its judgement by exiting with specific exit codes:

   - If the output is a correct output for the input file (i.e., the